 How to Translate Medical Documents

 For example, official bodies usually ask for certified translations to meet the required standards.

 You should ask for whom the translation is intended.
-Alternatively, your client may tell whether they want a certified medical translation or not.
+Alternatively, your client may tell you whether they want a certified medical translation or not.

+How to Translate Medical Documents